To-phoenix-zhw/AlphaPharm/README.md

 | DeepChem       | 2.7.1    |
 | py-xgboost-gpu | 1.5.1    |

 The code should work with Python >= 3.7.
-You could change the package version according to your need.
+You could change the package version according to your needs.

 #### Install via Conda and Pip